For Current Students

 • Research presentation in STA701S with Dissertation Committee invited

 As the preliminary exam will be an evaluation of research preparedness, a formalized thesis proposal later in the student's career will be helpful to ensure adequate progress.
-In the third year progress report students will be asked to identify a thesis advisor and the advisor will need to sign off on a thesis proposal.
-This will take the form of a short meeting of the student's thesis committee.
+In the third year post-prelim, students will be asked to identify who is their thesis advisor and the advisor will need to sign off on a thesis proposal.
+This will take the form of a short meeting of the student's thesis committee where the student presents current research and outlines potential directions with a chance for feedback from the committee.

 Students are encouraged to take a small number of more advanced or special topics courses in statistics and sometimes a course in an area of immediate relevance to your thesis research from other departments.
 Course selection must be approved by the dissertation advisor.
 You should register for STA 993/994 Independent Study each semester with the dissertation advisor.